mistylight/Understanding_the_EM_Algorithm/README.md

 ![Screen Shot 2021-08-23 at 12.16.15 AM](https://raw.githubusercontent.com/mistylight/picbed/main/Hexo/2021_08_23_ANpC4XhsQGvDRdL.png)

 ## Example 2: Girls and boys (GMM)
-Infer the gender of 6 students given their heights (Note: in real life, inferring one's gender based on their height can be a bad idea.
+Infer the gender of 6 students given their heights (Note: in real life, inferring one's gender based on their height might be a bad idea.
 This example is for educational purposes only):

 | Student ID | Gender  | Height (cm) |
 | ---------- | ------- | ----------- |